 inspired me to research the history of their photography

-I hope this article is of interest - if anyone can fill in more of the story I'd be very pleased to hear from you. - Charlie Hulme
+I hope this article is of interest - if anyone can fill in more of the story I'd be very pleased to hear from them. - Charlie Hulme

-The dynasty can be traced back to two brothers, Edward and Thomas Bullock.
+The Bullock photography dynasty can be traced back to two brothers, Edward and Thomas Bullock.

 The Leamington Bullocks were innovators: in 1865 they patented a process for reproducing copies of photographs by lithography.

 Thomas Bullock, born in 1811 Cauldon, Staffordshire, between Macclesfield and Leek, was in business in 1851 as a 'Photographic Artist' in Brunswick Street, Macclesfield, Cheshire where he lived with his wife Mary and children Hannah (10), Joseph (9), William (7), Thomas H.(5), Elizabeth (3) and Daniel (10 months).